Hyperbolic functions

 In mathematics, hyperbolic functions are analogues of the ordinary trigonometric functions, but defined using the hyperbola rather than the circle.
 Just as the points (cos t, sin t) form a circle with a unit radius, the points (cosh t, sinh t) form the right half of the unit hyperbola.
 Also, similarly to how the derivatives of sin(t) and cos(t) are cos(t) and –sin(t) respectively, the derivatives of sinh(t) and cosh(t) are cosh(t) and sinh(t) respectively.

-Hyperbolic functions occur in the calculations of angles and distances in hyperbolic geometry.
+Hyperbolic functions are used to express the angle of parallelism in hyperbolic geometry.
+They are used to express Lorentz boosts as hyperbolic rotations in special relativity.
 They also occur in the solutions of many linear differential equations (such as the equation defining a catenary), cubic equations, and Laplace's equation in Cartesian coordinates.
-Laplace's equations are important in many areas of physics, including electromagnetic theory, heat transfer, fluid dynamics, and special relativity.
+Laplace's equations are important in many areas of physics, including electromagnetic theory, heat transfer, and fluid dynamics.